-All hail the Edgelord, Sh*tposter Supreme of the Internet!
+All hail the Edgelord, Shitposter Supreme of the Internet!

 The problem is, when people do this, they start to believe their own hype.
-Or, worse yet, when they get enthralled by the shtposting community, their own personality becomes twisted before they even start shtposting themselves.
+Or, worse yet, when they get enthralled by the shitposting community, their own personality becomes twisted before they even start shitposting themselves.

 This leads to some very dark places, such as White Nationalism, Sovereign Citizen nonsense, rampant Misogyny, and voting for Republicans.

 That may seem like a joke, but I’m not kidding.
 Edgelord culture leads exactly to those ends, and none of those results are positive in any way!

 The White Pride movement, for example, was an early adopter of the Edgelord persona online.
 They made very effective use of shitposting online to speak their horribly racist nonsense, then could back away from their comments, stating they were “just joking”, and accusing those they offended as being “too sensitive”, and so forth.
 While the hardcore racists wouldn’t back down, many like Rush Limbaugh and others of the Right-Wing Media would use this tactic to great effect.

 You see this also with a large crop of YouTubers nowadays, actually.
 Guys like “The Quartering” and others who embrace the anti-Feminist movement involved in GamerGate, and attacks upon the most recent Star Wars films, for example.
 They make blatantly anti-Feminist comments, then back away under the guise of “just wanting proper Games Journalism”, or “being real Star Wars fans”.